ScriptedAlchemy/webpack-flush-chunks/README.md

 ## How It Works

-*React Universal Component*, when used on the server, skips the *loading* phase and syncronously renders your contained component, while recording the ID of its corresponding module. *React Universal Component* may be used multiple times and therefore may record multiple split points. `flushChunks/flushFiles` is then able to determine the minimal set of chunks required to re-render those modules/components on the client.
+*React Universal Component*, when used on the server, skips the *loading* phase and synchronously renders your contained component, while recording the ID of its corresponding module. *React Universal Component* may be used multiple times and therefore may record multiple split points. `flushChunks/flushFiles` is then able to determine the minimal set of chunks required to re-render those modules/components on the client.
 From there it outputs strings, arrays or React components containing the precise javascript files (and CSS files) to embed in your HTML response.